CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code
+GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code

 ## Question 15